Buying a condominium is a little different than a single family home. Of course you have the actual unit you are considering purchasing.

 Many policies do not cover things like sinks, cabinets and flooring and an additional policy may be needed for proper coverage.
 Other policies will be what is called an all in policy which does cover the entire unit.

 The gap policy or what is called in HO6 is small money but it is important to know all of your expenses.

 10- What Is The Ratio Of Owner Occupants To Non Owner Occupants?

 Investors are less likely to vote for improvements and upkeep that pulls money out of their pocket.
-There main goal is to squeek every cent of profit out of their investment.
-The investors goals are usual counter to owners that have made the complex their home and want to maintain the look as well as the value.
+Their main goal is to squeeze every cent of profit out of their investment.
+The investor’s goals are usually counter to owners that have made the complex their home and want to maintain the look as well as the value.

-In addition, renters aren’t going to care like an actual owner and will be more likely to let thing get run down.
+In addition, renters aren’t going to care like an actual owner and will be more likely to let things get run down.

 11- Is There Pending Litigation Against The HOA?

 Litigation can be costly and drag on for years.
 You don’t want to get caught in a complex that has major pending litigation coming up.
 A minor slip and fall that insurance covers would not be a big deal but a discrimination suit could be devastating.

 Furthermore, if you are seeking financing for a condo purchase the bank will not lend on a unit in a complex with any major pending litigation.